Nathanpmyoung/nathanpmyoung.github.io/pages/Better Discourse.md

-- Many discussions between clever informed people don't seem to get anywhere
+- Many discussions between clever informed people don't seem to change their minds fast
-	- eg AI, Housing, LGBT+, trans, nuclear power
+	- eg [[AI]], Housing, LGBT+, trans, nuclear power
 - Positive sum answers are possible
 	- If you don't believe this then you wouldn't expect progress.
 But I do, so why aren't we moving faster
 - How do we agree more quickly on what we agree on and so make progress on that?
 My theories:
 	- Discourse has no checkpoints
 		- The same discussions happen week in week out.
 It's hard to say "no, we've already discussed that, it's not up for debate any more"
+		- Evidence
+			- Twitter
+				- AI, age gap, trans, race science,
+			- Counter evidence
+				- Narratives do shift, eg Trump, DEI
+					- But
 		- How could we give discourse that we care about checkpoints/dashboards
 			- UK dashboard
 			- London Housing Dashboard